From left to right: Federico Roffi, Ernesta Baniulyte, Owen van Eer, Lukas Scholtes, Michael Griffiths and Maxime Rischard.

 Care should be taken not to conflate weather and climate: whilst weather refers to specific short-term effects, climate refers to more general long-term effects.
 Cervest works at the medium- to long-term end of this spectrum, so we have a great interest in better understanding how both these forecasts are produced.

-The approaches to modelling and interpreting results in these two cases are quite different.
+The approaches to modeling and interpreting results in these two cases are quite different.
 Shorter weather forecasts can afford to neglect slow-moving climate effects (e.g. carbon cycles, sea ice changes, emissions pathways), which are crucial to climate models running over long time horizons.
 Furthermore, weather forecasts may be run with shorter timesteps and at a higher resolution than climate forecasts, while being less sensitive to errors in the assumed starting state of the model.
 This means that whilst weather forecasts can make quite specific predictions, climate models are generally limited to broad predictions.

 Sub-seasonal forecasts lie between weather and climate forecasts, attempting to predict weather with an accuracy and specificity similar to that of weather forecasts, but over longer time horizons of up to around 6 weeks.
 These are of particular relevance to Cervest as they allow us to flag up weather risks well ahead of time, enabling decisions that minimise their impact.
 These forecasts are generally trickier to get right than more short-term weather forecasts or climate forecasts: whilst a lot of the signal in short-timescale weather effects is lost when predicting more than a week or two out, this period is also not sufficiently long for long-timescale climate effects to provide much signal.
 Nevertheless, sub-seasonal forecast quality has improved in the last few years, especially in winter months.
-This is largely due to improvements in modelling the North Atlantic Oscillation, a fluctuation in atmospheric pressure that determines whether we see a wet and warm winter or a dry and cold winter.
+This is largely due to improvements in modeling the North Atlantic Oscillation, a fluctuation in atmospheric pressure that determines whether we see a wet and warm winter or a dry and cold winter.
 Recent machine learning approaches have also shown promise to enhance similar long-range oscillation forecasts or sub-seasonal forecasts directly.

-A core pillar of our approach to statistical modelling at Cervest is the proper quantification of uncertainty in our models’ outputs.
+A core pillar of our approach to statistical modeling at Cervest is the proper quantification of uncertainty in our models’ outputs.
 Ensemble forecasts help quantify uncertainty in our inputs, which we can then propagate through our models.
 Since weather models are highly complex and nonlinear, extracting a simple formula for the uncertainty of model outputs is intractable.
 Instead, a simulation-based approach is taken, where rather than running a single model for a deterministic forecast, an ensemble of model runs is generated by running the same model multiple times with slight changes in the initial inputs and model specification itself, called perturbations.
 This generates a set of forecasts (one for each model run), which may be interpreted as a distribution of forecast values.

 When running a model ensemble, it is important that the slight changes in each run are properly calibrated, so that the resulting distribution does not over- or under-estimate the uncertainty on the predictions.
 Uncertainty in the inputs and model specification is often reflected by adding some fine-tuned random noise, while more structured approaches include kinetic energy back-scatter schemes.
 Adding ensemble members generally gives a better representation of uncertainty but is computationally expensive.
 The ECMWF found that forecast quality levels off beyond an ensemble size of 50 members, which is reflected in its operational ensemble.
 Its forecast ensemble is therefore well-optimised to represent the uncertainty in its predictions.